Is ‘local’ the antidote to ‘too much world’?

 The opportunity

 Local is where people still feel like things make sense.
 Where they know the names, can see the results, and feel like their presence has effect.
-For organisations willing to show up there — properly, patiently, on the community's terms — that's not a limitation, it’s a mutually beneficial opportunity.
+For organisations willing to show up there (properly, patiently, on the community's terms) that's not a limitation, it’s a mutually beneficial opportunity.
+Exactly the kind of opportunity we at Connect2 make happen.

 —